ncapps/python-workout/README.md

 - You can use `with` to open two separate files
 - Use `csv.reader` to read delimited records.
 Use the `delimiter` argument to separate on a character other than `,`
 - Use `csv.writer` to write delimited records

+### Exercise 23 - JSON
+- JSON is a popular format for data exchange, in particular, many web services and APIs send and receive data using JSON
+- Python comes with a `json` module, which can be usd to turn JSON-encoded strings into Python objects
+- The `json.load` method reads a JSON-encoded string from a file and returns a combination of Python objects
+- Valid JSON uses double quotes ("), not single quotes (')
+- It's often easier and faster to make use of built-int data structures likes lists, tuples, and dicts instead of creating a class
+-

 # Resources
 Python Workout by Reuven Lerner, Published by Manning Publications, 2020